 Running an application on a hybrid environment includes, for example, containers to facilitate workload mobility.
 This means using an orchestration solution that abstracts the application from the underlying infrastructure and allows its process to run on each of the environments.
 This layer should also support configuration management, monitoring, and so on.

-Final Note: Paving the Innovation Road
+Final Note: Paving The Innovation Road

 In addition, as the role of the enterprise IT team changes from an operational entity to an innovative element, it can take the lead in creating the competitive advantage of its organization.
-The diversity can be challenging, but can also pave the road to innovation.
+Hybrid cloud adoption can be challenging, but can also pave the road to innovation.
 Hybrid cloud can help R&D organizations’ development testing to better use the public cloud, as it forces operations to strive for full automation, and finally pushes IT to learn and adopt modern technologies and designs such as containers and microservices.